MarkyMarkz/bsys-ss18-template/hw7/simu1/QUESTIONS.md

 1. Does it match the code in the chapter?

-2. Now run the code, with the following flags: `-a bx=1000,bx=1000` (this flag sets each thread to loop through the critical 1000 times).
+2. Now run the code, with the following flags: `-a bx=1000,bx=1000` (this flag sets each thread to loop).
 Watch what happens over time; do the threads spend much time spinning waiting for the lock?

 3. How does the code behave as you add more threads?